isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/partners.md

 ## <a name="feature-availability"></a>Disponibilidade de recursos

-Para exibir a disponibilidade de recursos nos planos do Microsoft 365 e do Office 365, consulte [Descrição do serviço da plataforma microsoft 365 e office 365](office-365-platform-service-description.md).
+Para exibir a disponibilidade de recursos nos planos do Microsoft 365 e do Office 365, consulte a descrição do serviço de plataforma do [Microsoft 365 e do Office 365.](office-365-platform-service-description.md)